Frequently Asked Questions

-Perf A Lawn is a licensed and insured lawn maintenance provider.
-Our applications are almost always chemical based (unless you are on our 100% organic program).
-As such, there are some risks associated with fertilizing and controlling weeds/insects in the lawn.
-All of Perf A Lawn’s products are registered through the Environmental Protection Agency (EPA) and are used in accordance with their labeling.
+Perf-a-Lawn is a licensed and insured lawn maintenance provider.
+Our applications are typically chemical based (unless you are on our 100% organic program).
+All of Perf-a-Lawn’s products are registered through the Environmental Protection Agency (EPA) and are used in accordance with their labeling.
 We only use products the EPA has tested and certified as safe when used as directed.
 Our technicians are all licensed through the Pennsylvania Department of Agriculture.
 We are an environmentally-aware company and use the best practices to service your property safely.
 ONCE DRY, OUR PRODUCTS ARE SAFE.
 Our treatments often contain the same active ingredients you can buy at a local nursery or garden store.
 In essence, stay away from the treated area for about 2-4 hours or until the application is dry.
 If you have any further questions or concerns regarding our products please visit Perfalawn Products so that you can get the detailed chemical breakdown of all of our products.

 Why did the Perf-a-Lawn technician make the weed control application on a rainy day?